iotaledger/bee-rfcs/text/0000-bee-network/0000-bee-network.md

 * `Peer`s: other nodes in the network (other Bees and Hornets),
 * `Message`es: the information exchanged between peers, and its serialization/deserialization.

-Given some endpoint identifier `epid`, sending a message to it becomes one line of asynchronous code:
+Given some identifier `epid`, sending a message to its corresponding endpoint becomes a single line of asynchronous code:

 ```rust
 network.send(SendMessage { epid, bytes: "hello".as_bytes() }).await?;